RiemaLabs/modular-indexer-light/README.md

 ```

 ### 3. Configuration Instructions
 To set up Light Indexer, begin by copying the example configuration file.
-Then, customize it to match your specific requirements.
 ```Bash
 cp config.example.json config.json
 # Edit config.json according to your needs
 ```
+Then, customize it to match your specific requirements as follows.

 ### Detailed Configuration Instructions:
-After copying the `config.example.json` to create your `config.json`, you'll need to provide detailed information.
-Here's a breakdown of what each section in the configuration file means:
+After copying the `config.example.json` and creating your `config.json`, more detailed information is requried.
+Here's an brief outline of necessary variables to be configured:

 #### Setting Up `report`:
-Set up this field to allow your light indexer to upload checkpoints to Nubit DA and participate in the Pre-Alpha Testnet of the Nubit DA Layer.
-To get gasCoupon, please follow the guiline of [Nubit website](points.nubit.org)
+Set up this field to allow your light indexer to upload checkpoints to Nubit DA Layer and participate in the Pre-Alpha Testnet!
+To get gasCoupon, please follow the guiline of [Nubit website](points.nubit.org).
 - `name`: A unique name for your light indexer instance.
 - `network`: Specify the network (current: 'Pre-Alpha Testnet').
 - `namespaceID`: Your designated namespace identifier.
 Leave it to empty to create a namespace following the instruction.
-- `gasCoupon`: Custom code for managing transaction fees.
+- `gasCoupon`: Customized code for managing transaction fees.
 - `privateKey`: Your private key for secure transactions.
 - `timeout`: The timeout to upload a checkpoint to the Nubit DA Layer.